aveek-brahmachari/MLDS-2021-Stryker-Hackathon/README.md

     The lines should pass through respective cluster centers.
     3. Use the slopes from the PCA on each of the clusters and find a single slope representing the whole data.
     The lines should pass through respective cluster centers.

+There can be more ways to deal with the problem of different slopes more elegantly.

+#### Lets see which submitted solution leads to the best RMSE performance.